illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 Closing - was there a clear transition to a conclusion with a summary of the material | 7 | - Participation - did each member of the team participate | 7 | -

-### Non-Presenting Team's weekly role
+### Non-Presenting Student's Responsibility

-Students individually will provide short critiques based on the presentation - 1 minute minimum and a 3 minute max.  **Note:** if your team is presenting you do not have to submit these answers, otherwise each team member needs to answer the questions.
+Students individually will provide short critiques based on the presentation - 1 minute minimum and a 3 minute max.  **Note:** if your team is presenting you do not have to submit these video answers, otherwise each student needs to answer the questions.

 Answering these questions: